tomhanna-uh/nags_signaling/coding_rules.md

 8. **Variable labels in output**
 Use friendly, descriptive English labels for variables in tables, plots, and summaries (e.g., "Ideological Legitimation Share (1-SD, Winsorized)" instead of `legit_ideol_ratio_norm`).
-Ask for label suggestions if unsure.

 9. **Iterative, ground-up development**
 Build and finalize scripts iteratively from the ground up.
 Ensure each base script (or major revision) is fully working and tested before layering additional models, post-estimation, or pipeline steps on top.
 Modifications to existing scripts are allowed, but only after confirming the core functionality remains intact.